 Annual ‘Tomorrow’s CEO’ initiative is approaching

 In 2018 we set an ambitious target of reaching 5000 children and young people through education and employability programmes across the globe.
-In the Netherlands we contribute to this target through our charity partnership with JINC, who organises a range of Corporate Social Responsibility activities throughout the year.
-Next week we will mark our fourth year participating in the ‘Tomorrow’s CEO’ initiative.

 Together with around 100 other companies, including ABNR AMRO, Philips, and Shell, we will offer children the opportunity to go behind the scenes and get a sense of what a typical day looks like at director level.
 The ‘Tomorrow’s CEO’ programme aims to familiarise children from socio-economically disadvantaged neighbourhoods with the job market, to provide them with a basic understanding of what it takes to work for a global company and make valuable contact for later.